Mashpoe/cpp-unique-void/README.md

 }
 ```

-Because this class supports move semantics and does not require a template argument, you can store a collection of unique_void objects that point to different types
+Because this class supports move semantics and does not require a template argument, you can store a collection of unique_void objects that point to different types:

 ```c++
 #include <string>